fragcolor-xyz/shards-examples/tutorials/snake/steps/step-4.md

 In the snake game, the snake moves by one cell either horizontally or vertically.
 We could "move" every cell of its body one by one, but there is a clever trick we can use: we can just remove the first element (tail) from the snake's sequence and add one for the new head position.

-When the snake is growing (after eating a fruit) we only add the new head but keep the tail.
+When the snake is growing (after eating a fruit) we only add the new head (in place of the fruit element) but keep the tail such that snake seems to grow in the direction of the fruit it just ate.

 === "EDN"